 Section Compliant?
 Explanation of Compliance and Overview of Remediation Plan Provider Remediation Plan Projected Completion Date The person served interview made it apparent that they could come and go anytime they want and get out in the community.
 The person served also confirmed the opportunity to make plans with family and friends.
-Person served gets to community activities either by waking, getting a ride with parents or sister and public transportation.
+Person served utilizes Sunflower Diversified transportation, public transportation, and rides with uncle to community events.
 Sunflower Diversified gives every person served a form on a weekly basis and they can choose what activities they would like to participate in or add activities they would like to do that week or the upcoming week.
-The person served visits friends, goes to dances, goes out to eat at McDonalds's, grocery shopping with dad once every two weeks, and goes to card shop.
-Person served mentioned not feeling isolated from the community outside.
-Mentioned self-isolating since enjoys playing video games and not liking people much.
-Person served indicated working at Sunflower Diversified and trying to get a job at UPS.
-Mentioned choosing to work is up to person served.
-The staff and Executive Director interview Inclusion and Yes confirmed that individuals have several Community Access different opportunities to access the greater community.
-They also reported that they have scheduled weekly activities that the individuals can choose to participate in that include eating at restaurants, swimming, shopping, movies, bowling, zoo, bird watching tours at Cheyenne Bottoms, Cosmosphere in Hutchinson, Stemberg Museum in Hays, Lions Clubs, Action Club, going to the library, participating in Special Olympics, parades, riding on floats and judge floats, dances, games at local Recreation Center, pancake feeds, church services, wrestling show events and concerts, and attending Advocacy Day in Topeka.
-Sunflower Diversified also provides several different opportunities for individuals to participate in seasonal celebrations in the community throughout the year.
-They have their own transportation system that is available daily or the individuals can plan with family or friends to get a ride or use the public transportation system.
-All the individuals are free to come and go as they please and this makes it very easy to access community resources and activities.
+The person served enjoys fishing, swimming, going on out of town outings, grocery shopping, going to the library, going out to eat at Perkins, Applebee's, and other places, attending church, and participating in Advocacy Day in Topeka.
+Resident attends Sunflower Diversified day program and works at the recycling center.
+Person served used to work at Walmart.
+The staff and Executive Director interview confirmed that individuals have several Inclusion and Yes different opportunities to access the Community Access greater community.
+They also reported that they have scheduled weekly activities that the individuals can choose to participate in that include eating at restaurants, swimming, shopping, movies, bowling, zoo, bird watching tours at Cheyenne Bottoms, Cosmosphere in Hutchinson, Stemberg Museum in Hays, Lions Clubs, Action Club, going to the library, participating in Special Olympics, parades, riding on floats and judge floats, dances, games at local Recreation Center, pancake feeds, church services, wrestling show events and concerts, and attending

+Advocacy Day in Topeka.
+Sunflower

+•

+Diversified also provides several different

+opportunities for individuals to

+participate in seasonal celebrations in the

+community throughout the year.
+They

+have their own transportation system

+that is available daily or the individuals

+can plan with family or friends to get a

+ride or use the public transportation

+system.
+All the individuals are free to

+come and go as they please and this

+makes it very easy to access community

+resources and activities.

+-